Skip to Main Content

 Alcohol keeps teens from doing their best in school, work, and learning new skills, which can affect them for the rest of their life.

-Youth cannabis use can lead to experimentation and dependence on other drugs.
+Youth marijuana use can lead to experimentation and dependence on other drugs.

-With cannabis and drug use, teens are often experimenting with dangerous chemicals and can't know for sure what they are putting into their bodies and how it will affect them.
+With marijuana and drug use, teens are often experimenting with dangerous chemicals and can't know for sure what they are putting into their bodies and how it will affect them.

 Products to Know